knkahuro/yepsy/README.md

 # Yepsy - Your Personal Wellness & Cycle Tracker

-Yepsy is a premium, privacy-focused wellness application designed to help you track your cycle, symptoms, moods, meals, and sleep.
+Yepsy is a premium, privacy-focused wellness application designed to help you track your cycle, symptoms, moods, habits, and sleep.
 With a sleek dark-mode aesthetic and secure, encrypted storage, Yepsy provides deep insights into your physical and mental well-being.

 ## Key Features